- Oops!Something went wrong.Please try again later.

 Are Intuit Insiders Aligned With All Shareholders?

-We would not expect to see insiders owning a large percentage of a US$70b company like Intuit.
+We would not expect to see insiders owning a large percentage of a US$82b company like Intuit.
 But we do take comfort from the fact that they are investors in the company.
-Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$2.5b.
-I would find that kind of skin in the game quite encouraging, if I owned shares, since it would ensure that the leaders of the company would also experience my success, or failure, with the stock.
+Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$2.4b.
+This suggests to me that leadership will be very mindful of shareholders' interests when making decisions!

 Is Intuit Worth Keeping An Eye On?